Family Online Rules

 - I will NOT arrange to meet a friend I have made on the Internet unless a parent or an adult that I trust goes with me.

-- I will ask an adult first before downloading anything, opening attachments or following any links that I don’t know are safe.
+- I will ask my parents or guardians before downloading anything, opening attachments or following any links that I don’t know are safe.

 - I will always remember that there are other people on the other side of the screen whose feelings can be hurt by what I say and do.